 Microclimate measurements from the Forest Gap Sites

 Ten artificial Forest Gap Sites were created in March 2002 at Coweeta, following two years of pretreatment data collection.
 From 2000-2014 manual soil moisture measurements were taken and results can be found in dataset: 1113.
 In 2015, dataloggers were installed at each Forest Gap Site to continuously measure soil moisture, soil temperature, and at cetain gaps, air temperature.
 Measurements are taken every 60 seconds with hourly minimum, maximum, and average values recorded.
+In 2019, sites A to I were decomissioned and their data can be found in dataset 1114 .
 Associated datasets: 1113 1114 Associated GIS files.

 Climate Measurements from the Southern Appalachia and Piedmont Regions